bmir-radx/radx-rad-metadata-compiler/README.md

 Type `./rrmc -h` to show options.

 You need to specify:
-1. **Input Metadata Spreadsheet Path** [Required] (<input_metadata_spreadsheet_path>): Specify the path to your input spreadsheet file containing the metadata you wish to transform.
-The input spreadsheet path can be either a file path or a directory path.
-If it is a directory path, the tool will transform all spreadsheets within that directory.
-Therefore, please ensure that any non-relevant spreadsheets are removed beforehand.
+1. **Input Metadata CSV Path** [Required] (<input_metadata_csv_path>): Specify the path to your input csv file containing the metadata you need to transform.
+The input path can be either a file path or a directory path.
+If it is a directory path, the tool will transform all CSV files within that directory.
+Therefore, please ensure that any non-relevant CSV files are removed beforehand.

 2. **RADx Metadata Specification Path** [Required] (<RADx_metadata_specification_path>): Provide the path to the [RADx Metadata Specification](https://cedar.metadatacenter.org/templates/edit/https://repo.metadatacenter.org/templates/c691629c-1183-4425-9a12-26201eab1a10?folderId=https:%2F%2Frepo.metadatacenter.org%2Ffolders%2F5ac6dcb6-7a9b-4a75-a945-60ae43750953) JSON file.